millenasiqueira/Machine-Learning-Models-/README.md

 STEP BY STEP - PYHTON

-1. import the required LIBRARIES
+1. Import the required LIBRARIES
 2. Read the dataset
 3. Visualize data -> informations
 4. Split the dataset